MattDawson2020/MattDawson2020/README.md

        The aims of this week were to attempt individual tech tests in order to solve popular engineering problems. <br>
        These were done alone once and submitted to Maker's coaches, who then provided feedback for a refactor. <br>
        Details of coaches feedback and proposed changes are inside the repos.<br>
-       *As of this moment Ruby bank test is complete, Ruby Gilded Rose requires another refactor based on coaches feedback. <br>
-       I have a nearly completed JS version of bank test I will soon be submitting, and will do the same for Gilded Rose.*<br>
        The learning objectives for this week were:
       </p>
       <ul>